-- Communication needs that will vary depending on degree of functional vision, effects of additional disabilities, and the task to be done.
-Many students with low vision use regular print with magnification devices.
-TVI's can use the Learning Media Assessment to determine when a student is a braille reader or large print reader.
-Some students need both print and braille.
-Students with deafblindness or multiple/other impairments may have alternative communication systems such as tactile sign language, symbol or object communication, or calendar boxes. - Specialized instruction in concept development that may be significantly impacted when visual observation is limited.
-It is essential to offer specific and sequential hands-on lessons to build a broad base of experiences.
-In higher grades, there are many abstract mathematical, geographical, and scientific concepts that must be taught with alternative strategies and materials, including United English Braille or Nemeth Code and tactile graphics. - A child with little or no vision may have fragmented understandings of the world without systematic tactile exploration and clear verbal explanations.
+• A child with little or no vision may have fragmented understandings of the world without systematic tactile exploration and clear verbal explanations.
 Some concepts are totally visual, such as colors, rainbows, clouds, and sky.
 Some are too large to experience completely, such as a building, mountain ranges, and oceans.
 Other items are too tiny or too delicate to understand through touch, including small insects, a snowflake, or an item under a microscope.
 Fragmented concepts can impede social, academic, and vocational development.

 Orientation and Mobility (O&M): Safe and efficient travel throughout the environment is a critical component in the education of students with visual impairments.

-Orientation & mobility evaluation and instruction should begin in infancy with basic spatial concepts, purposeful and exploratory movement, and progress through more independent age-appropriate motor and travel skills in increasingly complex environments.
+The Orientation & Mobility evaluation and subsequent instruction should begin in infancy with basic spatial concepts, purposeful and exploratory movement, and progress through more independent age-appropriate motor and travel skills in increasingly complex environments.
 Vision provides the primary motivation for infants to begin to move their bodies, to raise their heads to see people, to reach toward objects, to move through the environment, and to begin to play.
 Significant delays and differences in meeting motor milestones can impact overall development.
 The child who is blind needs to know how classrooms or other environments are arranged in order to independently move with confidence.
 Systematic orientation to a space may be needed before the placement and function of furniture and objects are understood.
 As the student gets older, more advanced age-appropriate travel skills such as street crossings, bus travel, and community experiences are needed.
 Students with multiple impairments benefit from O&M instruction that facilitates purposeful movement and increases independence to the greatest degree possible.

-Social Interaction Skills: A visual impairment can socially isolate a student, impede typical social interactions, or limit social skill development.
+Social Interaction Skills: Around 80% of communication is non-verbal.
+Visual impairment can socially isolate a student, impede typical social interactions, or limit social skill development.
 A student with a visual impairment may not be able to see facial expressions and subtle body language to participate in conversations and activities.
-Social skills that sighted children are able to observe and imitate may need to be taught to a child with a visual impairment.
+Social skills that sighted children can observe and imitate may need to be taught to a child with a visual impairment including appropriate body language, social etiquette, and the development of relationships.
+Please refer to the longer socialization list in chapter 1.

 Career Education and Planning: Students with visual impairments need to be taught about the variety of work and career options that are available since they cannot casually observe people in different job roles.
-They need opportunities to explore their strengths and interests in a systematic, well-planned manner.
+Students need opportunities to explore their strengths and interests in a systematic, well-planned manner.
 This training may include the acquisition of specialized skills and equipment to compete in the job market.
 Students must be prepared for a wide range of vocational choices and the adaptations, including technological devices, which make them attainable.
-It is important to have opportunities to job shadow for concrete experience of different career choices and to learn about other persons with visual impairments who have successful vocational outcomes.
+It is important to have opportunities to shadow a job for concrete experience of different career choices and to learn about other people with visual impairments who have successful vocational outcomes.

 Assistive Technology (including Optical Devices): Technology permits students with visual impairments to access the general curriculum, to increase literacy options, enhance communication and learn employable skills.
 There are a variety of high and low-tech assistive technology solutions designed specifically for students with visual impairments that require specialized instruction.
-These devices include, but are not limited to: electronic Braille note takers, screen reader software, screen enlarging software, Braille displays, auditory access to printed materials, colored transparencies, tactile symbols, calendar systems, video magnifiers, magnification devices and access to social media.
+These devices include but are not limited to electronic Braille note takers, screen reader software, screen enlarging software, Braille displays, auditory access to printed materials, colored transparencies, tactile symbols, calendar systems, video magnifiers, magnification devices and access to social media.
+Additionally, many mainstream technology options now have accessibility built-in (such as screen readers on mainstream smartphones and tablets).
+Students must learn how to customize commercially available technology to their needs.